Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Values/FCirc Rates.md

 T = I \times C
 $$

-Average denotes that the rate was computed using an averaged labeling fraction across all massisomers of the infused tracer compound $L_{avg}$ ([`enrichment_fraction`](Enrichment%20Fraction.md)).
+Average denotes that the rate was computed using an averaged labeling fraction across all isotopologues of the infused tracer compound $L_{avg}$ ([`enrichment_fraction`](Enrichment%20Fraction.md)).
 The average labeling fraction, also termed enrichment fraction, is computed from the weighted average of all labeling fractions.
 We note that averaged labeling fractions are computed for either nitrogen or carbon.